mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/add-permissions/java.md

 # Run the app

 You now launch the app.
 Use the physical phone (with [USB Debugging enabled](https://developer.android.com/studio/debug/dev-options#enable)) or create a new [Android Virtual Device](https://developer.android.com/studio/run/managing-avds).
-When the virtual device is available press the `Launch` button:
+When the device is available press the `Launch` button:

 ![Launch app](/screenshots/tutorials/client-sdk/android-shared/launch-app.png)